anbinh93/detection_end2end/README.md

     *   `--port 8000`: Specifies the port.

 3. Open your web browser and go to `http://127.0.0.1:8000` (or your server's IP address if accessing remotely).
+4. Using Docker in optional:
+    '''bash
+    docker-compose up --build
+    '''
+    To run in detached mode (in the background): ''' docker-compose up --build -d'''
 ## Usage

 1.  **Upload Images:** Click the "Upload Images" button and select one or more image files.